stormasm/ghw-doc/ghw.md

 tutorial repos using
 [Create-React-App](https://github.com/facebook/create-react-app).

-The reason for this decision is because if you look at the [Material-UI doc](https://material-ui.com/) you will note that it uses
+The Material-UI doc is an excellent example of a real world application, however, the reason for using CRA is because if you look at the [Material-UI doc](https://material-ui.com/) you will note that it uses
-[Nextjs](https://nextjs.org/) at the core for driving its documentation.
+[Next.js](https://nextjs.org/) at the core for driving its routing.

-Initially, I thought ok cool, I want to build a Material-UI drawer system that uses CRA (Create-React-App) instead of Nextjs.
+Initially, I thought ok, I want to build a Material-UI drawer system that uses Create-React-App (CRA) instead of Next.js.
 At the time, I was relatively new to using Material-UI and thought "oh this would be easy".
 Turns out it was more tricky than I initially thought and it ended up taking me weeks to really come up with a solution I was happy with.

 So saving people time on just this one simple concept seemed like something that would be valuable to have documented.
-From there, I started working on a more sophisticated application that used [Menus](https://material-ui.com/demos/menus/) instead of [Drawers](https://material-ui.com/demos/drawers/) and by that time we are off to the races so to speak.
+From there, I started working on a more sophisticated application that used [Menus](https://material-ui.com/demos/menus/) instead of [Drawers](https://material-ui.com/demos/drawers/) and that added more knowledge to understand and think about.
 Fast forward about a year, and I am finally getting around to writing all of these concepts up along with polishing up some nice repos that elucidate the concepts.